hwikgren/PNANetwork/NetworkCreation/Readme.md

 				* find the normalised dating in our list of timeperiods (_../Lists/timeperiods_)
 					* use that for the dating of the individual
 			* Give number for each individual and save that in a treemap called nodes
-			* Write the information on each individual to names.csv
+			* Write the information on each individual to file called names.csv
 		* For each pair in the pairs found together in at least one document
 			* get the number of each individual in the pair from the nodes treemap
-			* write the number of both individual + the weight of their connections to connections.csv
+			* write the number of both individuals + the summed weight of their connections to file called connections.csv

+The script PNACreateNetwork.java assumes
+* in the folder where script is started from the following files:
+	* textfileNames.ser
+	* pdfNames.ser
+* in the folder Lists the following files:
+	* KingsSaao
+	* SAAKings
+	* letterConversion
+	* timeperiods
+	* languages
+	* places
+	* origins
+	* knownProffs